tobischw/dart_app_data/README.md

 # app_cache
-Package for getting commonly used locations for storage on Windows, Mac, and Linux, such as the temp and app data directories.
+Dart Package for getting commonly used locations for storage on Windows, Mac, and Linux, such as the app data directories.

 Inspired by [path_provider](https://pub.dev/packages/path_provider) (this does the same, except for Dart CLI apps or libs).

-Originally written for a locally cached repository (think .m2 folders for Java).
+Originally written for a locally cached repository (think .m2 cache for Java).

 ## Usage
 ```dart